 1) Preheat your oven to 425 degrees F.

 2) In a large bowl, whisk together the the flour, sugar, lemon zest, and cinnamon.
 Add in all the berries and fold the mixture together gently with a rubber spatula.
 Sprinkle the lemon juice over the berries and mix in gently.

 3) Take one of pie crust doughs out of the fridge– the larger one, if you made one slightly larger.
 On a clean, lightly floured surface, roll the dough out into a circle using a rolling pin.
 Add flour to the crust and rolling pin to make sure nothing sticks.
 Make sure to flip the dough a few times– I always flip it three times– that is my aunt’s pie-making secret :).
 Do this by rolling the crust up onto the rolling pin, re-flour the surface underneath it, and then flip the crust over.
 This helps to make sure the dough won’t be stuck to the surface.
-You want it rolled a bit bigger than the actual pie plate.
+You want the dough rolled a bit bigger than the actual pie plate.

 4) To put the crust into the pie plate, roll the pie crust onto the rolling pin, and slide it onto the pie plate, unrolling gently.
 Lightly press the dough to take shape of the plate.
 If you have any large amounts of crust hanging over the edges, gently trim the extra.

 5) Fill the pie crust with the berry filling and even out the filling with a spatula.